AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 =======

-When a CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, the upgrade process on the Managed CloudN device is treated the same way as an Aviatrix Gateway in the cloud when Aviatrix Controller is upgraded.
+When a CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, the upgrade process on the Managed CloudN device is treated the same way as an Aviatrix gateway in the cloud when Aviatrix Controller is upgraded.
 Please refer to `Inline Software Upgrade doc <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ for upgrading a Managed CloudN device from Aviatrix Controller.

 .. important::